 There are many benefits to your child having a smartphone.
 It can help with their technological development, open their minds to all sorts of new ideas and ways of thinking, and they’re a valuable educational tool.

-They will also let them access social networks and stay in touch with friends, with is an important part of their social development.
+They will also let them access social networks and stay in touch with friends, which is an important part of their social development.

-And with 95% of UK kids now owning a smartphone, according to Ofcom’s The Communication Market report, chances are yours will want one as well.
+And with 95% of UK kids now owning a smartphone, according to Ofcom’s The Communication Market report, chances are yours will also want one.

 But with high-end smartphones costing more than £1,000, how do you keep the costs down?